About This Blog

 8th May 1903 the Death of Paul Gauguin

-“In art, all who have done something other than their predecessors have merited the epithet of ‘revolutionary’; and it is they alone who are masters.” – Paul Gauguin When artist Paul Gauguin’s 54-year-old dead body was lowered swiftly into his … Continue reading
+“In art, all who have done something other than their predecessors have merited the epithet of ‘revolutionary’; and it is they alone who are masters.” – Paul Gauguin When artist Paul Gauguin’s 54-year-old dead body was lowered swiftly into his grave … Continue reading

 7th May 1763 Pontiac’s Rebellion

-Two hundred and forty-eight years ago today, one of the most significant Indian rebellions in the history of Colonial America began when a confederacy of tribes under the leadership of Chief Pontiac attacked British forces at Fort Detroit.
-Pontiac’s war … Continue reading
+On this day in 1763, one of the most significant Indian rebellions in the history of Colonial America began when a confederacy of tribes under the leadership of Chief Pontiac attacked British forces at Fort Detroit.
+Pontiac’s war would rage … Continue reading

-Posted in Dissent, Heroes, World Events Leave a comment
+Posted in Dissent, Heroes, World Events | 1 Comment

 6th May 1862 the Death of Henry David Thoreau

-Posted in Heroes 5 Comments
+Posted in Heroes | 7 Comments

 5th May 2011 the Death of WWI’s Final Warrior

-Posted in Heroes, World Events 2 Comments
+Posted in Heroes, World Events | 2 Comments

 27th April 1882 the Death of Ralph Waldo Emerson